roovo/obsidian-card-board/README.md

 #### Hiding Tags
 If you don't want to see the tags used to configure the board's columns on the cards, you can show/hide them in the settings.
-If you choose not to show the column tags, this will hide all the tags used in the settings wherever cards are on the board.
+If you choose not to show the column tags, this will hide the tags defined for columns wherever cards are on the board.
 Only tags that exactly match those used in the settings will be hidden.

 The other types of tag based columns are:

-- Other Tags: which will include any tasks with tags which are not in one of the defined tag-based columns.
+- Other Tags: include any tasks with tags that are not in one of the defined tag-based columns.
 - Untagged: for any tasks which have no tags.

 You cannot have more that one of each of these on a board.